 Other Disclosures and Uses

-Unless you object, we may use or disclose your protected health information to notify, or assist in notifying, a family member, personal representative, or other person responsible for your care, about your location, and about your general condition, or your death.
+Unless you object, we may use or disclose your protected health information to notify or assist in notifying, a family member, personal representative, or another person responsible for your care, about your location, and about your general condition, or your death.

 Communication with Family